 The Club Ed Certificate in Developmental Editing of Fiction Program

-The Club Ed Certificate in Developmental Editing of Fiction program is a new offering from Club Ed.
 Developmental editing is not an entry-level position.
 You have to understand the principles of storytelling and the use of effective editorial techniques to do it well.
-The certificate program is designed to help you develop these skills.
+The Club Ed certificate program is designed to help you develop these skills.

 Benefits of a certificate of completion